hasura/learn-graphql/CONTRIBUTING.md

 ### Reporting an Issue

-- Provide steps to reproduce the issue, including the tutorial that you are trying out.
+- Provide steps to reproduce an issue, including the tutorial that you are trying out.

 - Please include logs, if relevant.